aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       --help  Show this message and exit.

     Commands:
-      addnodes     Add NODES to a given AiiDA group. copy         Add all nodes that belong to source group to the destination... create       Create a new empty group with the name GROUP_NAME. delete       Pass the GROUP to delete an existing group. description  Change the description of a given group. list         Show a list of groups.
+      add-nodes     Add NODES to the given GROUP. copy          Add all nodes that belong to source group to the destination...
+      create        Create a new empty group with the name GROUP_NAME. delete        Delete a GROUP
+      description   Change the description of a given group. list          Show a list of groups.
-      removenodes  Remove NODES from a given AiiDA group. rename       Rename an existing group.
+      remove-nodes  Remove NODES from the given GROUP. rename        Rename an existing group.
       show          Show information on a given group.

 .. _verdi_import: